Skip to content

 ).all()

-nsites__gte=3, # greater or equal to 3 sites
+nsites__gte=3, # 3 or more sites

-energy__isnull=False, # the structure DOES have an energy
+energy__isnull=False, # must have an energy value

-density__range=(1,5), # density is between 1 and 5
+density__range=(1, 5), # density between 1 and 5 g/cm^3

-elements__icontains='"C"', # the structure includes the element Carbon
+elements__icontains='"C"', # contains Carbon

-spacegroup__number=167, # the spacegroup number is 167
+spacegroup__number=167, # spacegroup 167 (R-3c)

 ).all()

-df = MITStaticEnergy.objects.filter(...).to_toolkit()
+df = MatprojStructure.objects.filter(...).to_dataframe()